Important Study Notes For Research Methodology Topics for NTA UGC NET EXAM

 It is also defined as the study of methods by which knowledge is gained.

-Its aim is to give the work plan of research.
+It aims to give the work plan of research.

 Quantitative and Qualitative Methods